 The HCP stacking shown on the left just above takes us out of the cubic crystal system into the hexagonal system, so we will not say much more about it here except to point out each atom has 12 nearest neighbors: six in its own layer, and three in each layer above and below it.

 Here on the left we reproduce the FCC structure that was shown above.
-You will notice that the B-layer atoms form a hexagon, but this is a cubic structure.
+You will notice that the B-layer atoms form a hexagon, but this is nevertheless a cubic structure.
 How can this be?
 The answer is that the FCC stack is inclined with respect to the faces of the cube, and is in fact concident with one of the three-fold axes that passes through opposite corners.
 It requires a bit of study to see the relationship, and we have provided two views to help you.
 The one on the left shows the cube in the normal isometric projection; the one on the right looks down upon the top of the cube at a slightly inclined angle.

-You should see that the two shaded planes cutting along diagonals within the interior of the cube contain atoms of different colors, meaning that they belong to different layers of the CCP stack.
+Notice that the two shaded planes cutting along diagonals within the interior of the cube contain atoms of different colors, meaning that they belong to different layers of the CCP stack.
 Each plane contains three atoms from the B layer and three from the C layer, thus reducing the symmetry to C3, which a cubic lattice must have.

 The figure at the right shows the the face-centered cubic unit cell of a cubic-close packed lattice.